Blotch3D/Blotch3D/README.md

 Open the Visual Studio solution file.

-Build and run the BlotchExample01\_Basic project.
-It is comprised of a single small source file that demonstrates a 3D object, a 2D text message, and user control of the camera.
+Build and run the example projects.
+They are each comprised of a single small source file demonstrating one aspect of Blotch3D.

 Developing with Blotch3D
 ------------------------